UN special session: Activists successfully push for a Global Fund

 The 2001 special session on HIV and AIDS marked the first time in history that a disease had been treated as a security issue, rather than just a social or humanitarian problem.
 In an unprecedented move, the UN invited speakers representing civil society from both the North and South.

-At the end of the session, all UN member states signed the call for a global HIV and AIDS and health fund to finance an urgent response.
-Thanks to the leadership of the then UN Secretary-General, Kofi Annan, and tireless pressure from activists, the final declaration included the key phrase: “We need a Global Fund for this disease.”
+At the end of the session, all UN member states signed the call for a global HIV/AIDS and health fund to finance an urgent response.
+Thanks to the leadership of the then UN Secretary-General, Kofi Annan, and tireless pressure from activists, the final declaration included the key phrase: “We need a Global Fund for this disease”.

-Activists from both developing and resource-rich countries rallied outside the meeting to monitor and cajole governments into action.
+Activists from around the world rallied outside the meeting to monitor and cajole governments into action.
 This practice was to become routine at all subsequent UN meetings on HIV and AIDS.

-Just a few weeks later, Annan charged the first working group with defining the new organization.
-He gave the group just six months to get the new Global Fund up and running.
+A few weeks later, Annan charged the first working group with defining the new organization.
+He gave the group, in which Hourcade Bellocq was the civil society representative, just six months to get the new Global Fund up and running.